Saidaiji Eyo

 ・Shounen Hadaka Matsuri

-(Hadaka Matsuri of primary school boys)
+((Hadaka Matsuri for primary school boys)

 ・Mochi Nage